bandframework/bandframework/BANDsoftware_uses/BFRESCOX/Tutorial_I/BANDCamp21.rst

 In this tutorial, we use a Colab notebook, which allows you to run the code in an interactive and consistent environment.
 You can then modify this code and run it on your preferred system(s).

-* `Tutorial I-Section I (/BANDCamp_nbs/Bfrescox_intro.ipynb) : To verify that the code works as expected.
+* Tutorial I-Section I (/BANDCamp_nbs/Bfrescox_intro.ipynb/) : To verify that the code works as expected.

 * `Tutorial I-Section II <https://colab.research.google.com/drive/1415C8aFZOuglhwzgLkydLMcaKNnFtsQ8?usp=sharing#scrollTo=kTCrv17X_umB>`_ : To illustrate the :math:`\\\chi^2` minimization wrapper for `frescox`.